yzh503/vm-placement-migration-gym/README.md

 environment:

-- p_num: number of PMs
+- pms: number of PMs
-- v_num: number of VMs
+- vms: number of VMs
 - var: target variance
-- service_rate: service length mean for VMs
+- service_length: service length mean for VMs
-- arrival_rate: 100% system load = p_num / distribution expectation / service rate
+- arrival_rate: 100% system load = pms / distribution expectation / service rate
 - training_steps: number of steps in an episode in training
 - eval_steps: number of steps in an episode during evaluation
 - seed: integer to ensure reproducibility